Last Updated: November 30, 2020

 - Global spending on blockchain solutions is estimated to have reached $2.7 billion in 2019.

-- There are 3,000 blockchain startups registered on AngelList.
+- There are more than 5,000 blockchain startups registered on AngelList.

 - The US accounts for 56% of the global blockchain investments.